JorjaFox/website/_posts-old-blog/2013-04-02-tweets-from-the-talk.md

 https://twitter.com/JulieChen/status/319227723585298432

 I have video for you.
-You will have it <em>TONIGHT</em> because I missed you all.
+You will have it _TONIGHT_ because I missed you all.
 And I'm a geek.